cdoan1/static-site-starter-src/docs/design.md

 ### Planning - How do we do Ops

+- We use a single github repository to contain all infrastructure and configuration data.
+- We define kustomization overlays for each distinct deployment targets (stage and regions).
 - We use Ansible Automation Platform to trigger Ansible Playbooks to build the infrastructure that make up the management components.
 This includes the ansible playbook to deploy OCP as a private cluster on Azure.
 We also define ansible playbooks to import AKS clusters into ACM.
 We need to support multiple ACM deployments across multiple regions.
 - To limit costs, We support a two stage deployment workflow: development and production.
 - Developers are still able to deploy sandbox environments.